megcho/pod-meetings/javascript-dom/README.md

 # Intro to JavaScript & DOM Manipulation

-### 1. Write at least 2 ways of writing a function
+### 1. Write a function in at least two different ways.

 ### 2. What are the two ways of creating an object?
 Show below.